 Pani Poni Dash! has Old Geezer, who Becky is lead to believe is the owner of the shiny green MGB parked out on the school grounds.
 Old Geezer tricks her into taking her for a ride with the car, only for Miss Igarashi to come out and ask who just drove off with her car.
 The following scenes afterward show Old Geezer driving so fast over Antarctica and nearly hitting a frozen woolly mammoths.
 Becky's scream could be heard from space, and she understandably develops a fear of cars.

 Aforementioned chase in the first You're Under Arrest!
 OVA.
-Worth noting that Natsumi is really a genius when it comes to anything on the two wheels, but she was really late that morning.
+Natsumi is really a genius when it comes to anything on the two wheels, but she was really late that morning.
 And she just couldn't drive a car, where she plays this trope dead straight, to the point that her inability to get a four-wheeled license (and she's a traffic cop, dammit) is a major source of comedy in a couple of episodes.

 Her partner and best friend Miyuki Kobayakawa, on the other hand, is with the cars what Natsumi is with the bikes, but have a tendency to the Let's Get Dangerous situations, and loves to push the pedal to the metal — too bad that she has a little chance to do it.